Our Giving Strategy

 OUR GIVING STRATEGY

-In order to ensure that we support the best charities in accordance with our Giving Statement, DUCK adheres to the following criteria, in priority order:
+In order to ensure that we support the best charities in accordance with our Giving Statement, DUCK adheres to the following criteria: